alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 <!--more-->

 Let's walk through a simple example.
 Consider an `Activity` that wants to fade its views either in or out whenever the user taps the screen.
-We can achieve this effect with only a few lines using Android's transition framework:
+We can achieve this effect with only a few lines using Android's transition framework (**TODO: link to XML layout gist?**):

 ```java
 public class MainActivity extends Activity implements View.OnClickListener {